32 Legitimate Ways to Earn Money Online, From the Convenience of Home

 Bonus: Right now, The Penny Hoarder is teaming up with Stash to give you an extra $5 after your first investment**.

-7. Earn up to $69/Hour Working From Home
+7. Earn up to $69/Hour Working Online From Home

 We get it.
 There are kids to drop off to school, errands to run and dinner to cook, so the idea of getting a full-time job without any flexibility just doesn’t work for a lot of people.

-Truth be told, life would be a lot easier if you could just make money online without leaving the house.
+Truth be told, life would be a lot easier if you could just make money online, from the comfort of home.
 But that’s not something most employers offer.
 But have you considered bookkeeping?
 It’s the No. 1 most profitable business, according to an article in Inc Magazine.

-And you could earn up to $69 an hour by starting your own bookkeeping business, according to Intuit, the creator of QuickBooks.
+And you could earn up to $69 an hour by starting your own bookkeeping business from home, according to Intuit, the creator of QuickBooks.

 You don’t have to be an accountant or good at calculus to be successful at bookkeeping.
 As long as you’re motivated, a company called Bookkeepers.com will teach you everything you need to know.
 It’s one of the leading training courses in the field, and it even gives you the first three classes for free.